 Call for proposals

-Over the years, the conference has served as a platform to kickstart a series of Clojure workshops and meet-ups across the country.
-And it has helped attendees make a strong case for Clojure, and Clojurescript adoption in their companies.
-We believe that this edition of the conference, like previous editions will foster the growing Clojure community in Asia.
+Over the years, IN/Clojure has served as a platform to kickstart a series of Clojure workshops and meet-ups across the country.
+And, it has helped attendees make a strong case for Clojure and Clojurescript adoption in their companies.

 Who should propose a talk?